stealthBS/demo1-repo/AI notes.md

     - Ask anything through voice by clicking on '🎤Dictate' but, whcih actually works like speech-to-text.
     - Toggle/Enable '🎙Voice mode' to activate fully voice-based conversation only, in which ChatGPT also talks backs with us.
 It's actually 'Voice chat' or can say interactive chat.
 But it doesn't keep track or record/history of chat/conversation.
 So, it's just works like any virtual/voice assistant e.g. Google Assistant or Amazon's Alexa or Apple's Siri.
     - Upload or attach images/files to ask a corresponding/related queries.
     - Toggle '🖼Create an image' feature to generate image through prompt.
     - Toggle '🌐Search the web' feature.
     - Toggle 'Canvas' i.e. '✏️Write or Code' feature.
     - Toggle '🔭Deep Research' feature.
     - Toggle 'Think for longer' i.e. '💡Reason' feature.

 > Pro Tip :
 > We can use Emoji for naming the 'Chat Title' e.g. '👨‍💻Coding', '🎼Music research🎶', '🎹Piano learning', so that it will be more visually scannable and presentable.

+In upcoming lessons we will learn how to use the above features.